practicetestmail/Public-Practice-Model/README.md

-# Public-Practice-Model
+# Public-Practice-Model — Noyon Edition
 Public-Practice-Model by Noyon Edition offers a practical framework for designers, strategists, and entrepreneurs.
 It includes modular UI/UX assets, branding templates, and Git workflows to build premium, public-facing platforms with clarity, consistency, and creative impact.

-Public-Practice-Model — Noyon Edition Public-Practice-Model is a modular framework by Noyon Edition, designed for creators, strategists, and entrepreneurs who build public-facing digital platforms with clarity and creative precision.
+Public-Practice-Model is a modular framework by Noyon Edition, designed for creators, strategists, and entrepreneurs who build public-facing digital platforms with clarity and creative precision.

 This repository offers: